APNIC-Labs/draft-kskroll-sentinel/README.md

    trust anchors, and a "nonV" type indicates that the resolver does not perform DNSSEC validation.

+Huston, et al.          Expires September 6, 2018               [Page 9]

+Internet-Draft         DNSSEC Trusted Key Sentinel            March 2018

 5. Sentinel Test Result Considerations

-   The description in the previous section describes a simple situation where the test queries were being passed to a single recursive
+   The description in the previous section describes a simple situation where the test queries were being passed to a single recursive resolver that directly queried authoritative name servers, including the root servers.

-Huston, et al.          Expires September 1, 2018               [Page 9]

-Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018

-   resolver that directly queried authoritative name servers, including the root servers.